sponomarev/circleci-cancel-builds/README.md

 ## Limitations

-Honestly, this solution is not ideal – it requires your workflow to start and the job to be invoked.
+Honestly, this solution is not ideal – it requires your workflow to start and cancellation job to be invoked.
 It can take some time before you get a released container, but still, it's better than nothing.
 It's a pity that CircleCI API doesn't provide any way to control workflows directly.

 ## Acknowledgments